NAS Part 1: Certificate in foreshore and underwater archaeology

-As well as looking a project planning and building on the 2D survey techniques into 3D, the course will also look at other issues which may arise during a project, such as safety and logistics, search and survey methods, and dealing with archaeological finds.
-Through the use of case studies and examples NAS Tutors will also demonstrate how all of these factors come together for a successful project.
+As well as looking at project planning and building on the 2D survey techniques with 3D surveys, the course will also look at other issues which may arise during a project.
+These include safety and logistics, search and survey methods, and dealing with archaeological finds.
+Through the use of case studies and examples we will also demonstrate how all of these factors come together for a successful project.

 Who can get involved?

 The Part 1 Course is open to anyone who has previously completed the NAS Introduction Course.
 There are no other pre-requisties for the course.
 There is no age limit on the course, however we ask that those under 16 are accompanied by a parent or guardian.

 The course is open to both divers and non-divers and there will be no difference in the qualification awarded.

 How can I complete the NAS Part 1 Course?

 There are three options to complete your NAS Part 1 Course:

 - Through the NAS ELearning programme you can learn the theory elements of the course in your own time and from the comfort of your sofa.
 Then you can join us for a fieldschool to put the practical skills into practice.
 Click here for more information on ELearning and to learn about our special discount offers for 2015.

 - If you are a member of a club or group, why not invite the NAS to come to you.
 We can offer bespoke courses to meet your club’s needs on a day of the week to suit you.
 This is a two day course, so it could be run over a weekend, mid-week or over two consecutive weekends.
 We will usually need a minimum of 6 -8 participants for a course and a maximum of 16, however this is flexible depending on the group and facilities available.
 For more information or if you would like to discuss a bespoke course further, please contact the NAS Office.